gravitational/teleport/docs/4.2/enterprise/ssh_rbac.md

     # list of allow-rules. see below for more information.
     rules:
     - resources: [role]
       verbs: [list, create, read, update, delete]
+    # Access Request is part of Approval Workflows introduced in 4.2
+    # `access_request` should only be given to Teleport Admins.
+    - resources: [access_request]
+      verbs: [list, create, read, update, delete]
     - resources: [auth_connector]
       verbs: [connect, list, create, read, update, delete]